Title: Director of Individual Giving and Communications

 - Develop creative fundraising campaigns and appeals to solicit our existing annual donor base through e-appeals, direct mail and social media.

 - Supervise and provide direction to staff and consultants on all aspects of communications, including website, Fortune Weekly email, Fortune News, Annual Report, policy publications, all social media platforms (Facebook, Twitter, Instagram, YouTube and LinkedIn), and graphic design for all publications, events and agency-wide materials (flyers, micro-sites, signage etc.).

-- In consultation with VP of Development and VP of Agency Operations, work closely with public relations firm(s) to generate media stories about our programs, services, clients and staff success stories, policy/advocacy and criminal justice expertise.
+- In consultation with AVP of Development and VP of Agency Operations, work closely with public relations firm(s) to generate media stories about our programs, services, clients and staff success stories, policy/advocacy and criminal justice expertise.

-- Supervise and work closely with the Development Assistant to manage and utilize the Raiser’s Edge database to effectively to track all donations, ensure thank you letters go out, and coordinate all outreach, engagement and follow-up with donors at all levels.
+- Supervise and work closely with the Development Associate to manage and utilize the Raiser’s Edge database to effectively to track all donations, ensure thank you letters go out, and coordinate all outreach, engagement and follow-up with donors at all levels.

 - Cultivate relationships with volunteer base to convert volunteers to donors and support them in their role as ambassadors for the organization, leveraging their networks to reach potential new supporters.

-- Work with the Communications team and PR firm consultants to reach new and wider audiences; follow-up with all new donor prospects and leads generated, focusing on those with highest giving potential and greatest likelihood of long-term engagement.
+- Work with the Communications Coordinator and PR firm consultants to reach new and wider audiences; follow-up with all new donor prospects and leads generated, focusing on those with highest giving potential and greatest likelihood of long-term engagement.

 - Maximize the intersection of private foundation and corporate cultivation by working with key senior staff and board members who are frequent panelists and speakers at events related to criminal justice reform and reentry; manage follow-up to continue engagement.

 - Take on other responsibilities as needed and requested to do so.